den-materials/data-modeling/readme.md

  - An online ordering system, with customers and orders
  - A bar drink system, with orders, customers, drinks, and/or liquors

-Be ready to share one of your diagrams with the class.
+ You can use a free ERD webapp like [Draw.io](https://www.draw.io/) to make this - you could also use Photoshop or Sketch, as we've just learned about them.
+Whiteboard or handrawn are fine too, but be ready to share one of your diagrams with the class.

 <!-- 2:00 5 minutes -->